acg/acg.github.com/_posts/2011-02-07-bouncing-hopping-tunneling-with-tcpforward.markdown

 How does it work?

 Well, you always run `tcpforward` with two arguments that specify a pair of TCP sockets to set up, then copy bytes between.
 Each socket argument is either a listen / accept socket -- if you specify the `-l` flag -- or a connect socket, if you specify the `-c` flag.
-Once both sockets of a pair are accepted or connected, a little async I/O copy loop runs until both sockets close for writing.
+Once both sockets of a pair are accepted or connected, a little async I/O copy loop runs until both sockets close for reading.
 If you pass the `-k` flag, the I/O copy loop runs in a forked process and another socket pair is immediately ready for setup.

 There's more documentation in the POD.